 Responsible ownership habits including health care and safety

 Course Description: Give your puppy the best possible start with this comprehensive 6-week course designed specifically for young dogs and their families.
 You'll learn how to communicate clearly with your puppy while building core skills that make daily life easier and more enjoyable.
-This class provides a safe, structured environment where your puppy can socialize with other dogs, people, and objects, to grow into a confident, well-mannered companion.
+This class provides a safe, structured environment where your puppy can socialize with other dogs, people, and objects to grow into a confident, well-mannered companion.
 You will get guidance on everything from enrichment games to solutions for typical puppy behaviors.

 Note: This course follows the AKC S.T.A.R.
 Puppy program.
 Upon course completion, each student has the option as to whether or not to officially register it with the AKC.